-This week we take you to Kenya where we go on an African Safari to the Masai Mara and track the Big 5.
+This week we take you to Kenya where we go on an Big 5 Safari to Africa in the Masai Mara and Lake Nakuru.

 There is nothing more heartwarming than watching African wildlife live their lives in harmony on the Masai Mara National Preserve.